Wihuang2016/Python3Learn/README.md

 # Python3Learn
 Material for trainning Python

+Day1:

+Master the IDE, using Visutal studio code as the IDE.
+Master the IDE debug mode, to check the code in the memonry formats.
+Master the const and the variable diffrence.
+Master the data type int.
+Master the bool data type.

+Homework:
+1,

+2,

+Day2:

-Day2: to show the key words being used roles
+Key Words: to show the key words being used roles

  Key    Words   RANK     %      ACC
  1      del     not appear      NA